Akasurde/ansible_sdk_demo/README.md

 * Specifying GCP Service Account file in the GCP dynamic inventory file

 Edit ``service_account_file:`` setting in ``instance/inventory/gcp_compute.yml`` to specify your GCP service account file.

+You can create a Google Cloud Platform service account json export in the Google Cloud Platform WebUI, search for Service Accounts and either create a new service account with a key or add a key to an existing service account you wish to use, the key is automatically downloaded to your local filesystem, this file is the file you need to name GCP_Auth and copy to your vm that will run the demo app.

 A sample GCP Service Account file looks -